HyperSeg: Patch-wise Hypernetwork for Real-time Semantic Segmentation: Related work

 \section{Related work}

 {\bf Hypernetworks.} Hypernetwork~\cite{ha2016hypernetworks}, are networks that generate weight values for other networks (often referred to as {\em primary networks}).
-Hypernetworks are useful as a modeling tool, e.g., as implicit functions for 3D scene representation~\cite{littwin2019deep,sitzmann2020implicit} and also for avoiding compute and data heavy training cycles during neural architecture search (NAS)~\cite{zhang2018graph} and continual learning~\cite{von2019continual}.
-To our knowledge, however, hypernetworks were only rarely used to regress image outputs~\cite{klocek2019hypernetwork} and never proposed for semantic segmentation, as we propose to do here.
+Hypernetworks are useful as a modeling tool, e.g., as implicit functions for image-to-image translation~\cite{de2016dynamic,klocek2019hypernetwork}, 3D scene representation~\cite{littwin2019deep,sitzmann2020implicit}, and also for avoiding compute and data heavy training cycles during neural architecture search (NAS)~\cite{zhang2018graph} and continual learning~\cite{von2019continual}.
+To our knowledge, however, hypernetworks were never proposed for semantic segmentation, as we propose to do here.

 \minisection{Locally connected layers} Connectivity in locally connected layers follows a spatial pattern that is similar to conventional convolutional layers but without weight sharing.
 Such layers played an important role in the early days of deep learning, mostly due to computational reasons~\cite{dean2012large,raina2009large,uetz2009large}.